At least 21 homes destroyed by Texas wildfires

 The Texas A&M Forest Service said embers from burning tree crowns were flying downwind up to 200 yards.

-The Chalk Mountain Fire near Glen Rose had burned almost 10 square miles (26 square kilometers) of mostly short grass, brush and juniper as of midday Wednesday.
+The Chalk Mountain Fire near Glen Rose burned almost 10 square miles of mostly short grass, brush and juniper Wednesday.

-Temperatures approaching 110 degrees, combined with a relative humidity near 20% and 10-mph winds gusting to 20 mph, resisted efforts to contain the fiery spread beyond 10% containment.
+Temperatures approaching 110 degrees, combined with near 20% humidity and 10-mph winds gusting to 20 mph, resisted efforts to contain the fiery spread beyond 10% containment.